Where does the data for the State of Global Air come from?

 How can I make sure that the air quality monitoring data from my country is included in the GBD air pollution analysis?

-One of the major sources for air pollution data used in the GBD initiative is the WHO Global Urban Ambient Air Pollution Database.
+One of the major sources for air pollution data used in the GBD initiative is the WHO Global Ambient Air Quality Database.
 Official air pollution monitoring results can be uploaded online following directions on the site.
 The database is updated every 2 years.
-You can also contact us via contactsoga[at]healtheffects[dot]org to share exposure data.
+If there are specific data you’d like to share for the purposes of this project, please contact us via contactsoga[at]healtheffects[dot]org.
+Data available through OpenAQ are also used for developing the pollution exposure estimates shared on the State of Global Air website.

 Can I use this website for teaching purposes?